faksdal/ivsSessions/README.md

 ## Description

 You should be able to make it using make in the terminal.
 You need of course the build tools installed on your system.
+Be adviced: make depends on two folders in builder root: "bin" and "obj"!

 It takes one parameter, -i "name of input file"